-Because the U.S. Congress has not yet reauthorized ESEA/NCLB, the U.S. Department of Education has taken action by providing an ESEA flexibility package to states.
+Because Congress has not yet reauthorized ESEA/NCLB, the US Department of Education has taken action by providing an ESEA flexibility package to states.

 The approval of state waivers has created state-focused accountability in each state.
 The Department of Education grants states waivers in return for states’ agreement to implement certain reform measures.
-Under the waiver process thirty-four states and the District of Columbia now have greater flexibility in how they may use federal program funds to support state and local school improvement efforts.
-The Department has received new requests for the waivers bringing the total number of states that have either requested waivers or been approved to implement reforms to 44.
-For students with learning disabilities (LD), one of the major positive changes in the waiver agreements is the requirement that any state giving students with LD and other disabilities the "modified assessment on modified achievement standards" (or the 2% assessment) as allowed under current law, must transition all students taking the modified test to the general assessment by 2014-2015.
+Under the waiver process 42 states, the District of Columbia and a group of eight districts in California now have greater flexibility in how they may use federal program funds to support state and local school improvement efforts.
+The Department is also reviewing waiver requests for four more states.
+For students with learning disabilities (LD), one of the major positive changes in the waiver agreements is the requirement that any state giving students with LD and other disabilities the “modified assessment on modified achievement standards” (or the 2% assessment) as allowed under current law, must transition all students taking the modified test to the general assessment by 2014–2015.
 Unfortunately, major provisions in many of the state waivers do not support students with LD because they:

 - Require intervention in only the bottom 10-15% of schools which leaves 85% of schools without resources; and students are left to flounder.